 Several organizations provide free seminars and other assessment tools to help individuals evaluate their driving skills, including:

-Individuals who have their driver license revoked for medical reasons may not be eligible for an occupational license.
+Individuals who have their driver license denied and/or revoked for medical reasons may not be eligible for an occupational license.

 For individuals who are required to submit compliance documents (i.e. certificate of completion, SR-22, etc.), their driver eligibility status will change from “ineligible” to “eligible” on the License Eligibility website once all documents have been processed and fees have been paid.